mateoconlechuga/convimg/README.md

                                       : transparent colors, essentially reducing
                                       : the output size if there are many : transparent pixels.
+                                      : In 'rgb565' and 'bgr565' styles,
+                                      : a palette is not used, but rather colors : are converted directly to their RGB : representations in 565 color.
+                                      : These two styles may limit the other : options (a palette is also not required : to be listed in the 'palettes' section).
+                                      : Default is 'normal'

            compress: <mode>           : After quantization, images can then : optionally be compressed.
                                       : Available modes: 'zx0', 'zx7'
-                                      : The 'zx7' compression time is faster, : however 'zx0' is usually better.
+                                      : The 'zx7' compression time is faster, : however 'zx0' usually has better results.
-                                      : The images will then be required to be : decompressed before use.
+                                      : The images are required to be decompressed : before use.

            width-and-height: <bool>   : Optionally control if the width and : height should be placed in the converted : image; the first two bytes respectively.
+                                      : Default is 'true'

            flip-x: <bool>             : Flip input images vertically across the : x-axis